yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/splunk.md

 This is a step by step guide to setting Splunk to recieve logs from the Tyk Pump.

-The assumptions are that you have Docker installed and Tyk Pro on-prem already running.
+The assumptions are that you have Docker installed and Tyk Pro On-premises already running.

 ## 1. Run Splunk using Docker
 Assuming you have Docker installed locally, run the following from a terminal: